divyesh1021/CryptoWallet/README.md

 # CryptoWallet

 A web cryptocurrency wallet is a convenient and accessible solution for managing your digital assets in the world of cryptocurrencies.
-It is a software application that operates within your web browser, allowing you to interact with your crypto holdings from any internet-connected device.
+It is a software application that operates within your web browser, allowing you to interact with your crypto holfile:///home/empiric-u3/Pictures/Screenshots/Screenshot%20from%202023-07-20%2010-16-33.png dings from any internet-connected device.
 Here are some key features and aspects of a web cryptocurrency wallet:

 # Tech Stacks
 1. Backend Framework: Node.js